kerr-andrew/IMSys/README.md

 Requirements

+1.Display current inventory(Amount, Item Name, Price, Unit, Value, Category) on the screen.
+2.Adding New Items to the Inventory
+3.Deleting Items From inventory
+4.Changing Items Quantities
-1.Display current inventory(Amount, Item Name, Price, Unit, Value, Category) on the screen.2.Adding New Items to the Inventory3.Deleting Items From inventory4.Changing Items Quantities5.Save Values to the Database6.Retrieve Values on Program Startup using Non-Persistent Database Connection7.Sort Columns By Highest to Lowest/Alphabetically Or Reverse8.Search Bar That Filters Results As You Type
+5.Save Values to the Database
+6.Retrieve Values on Program Startup using Non-Persistent Database Connection7.Sort Columns By Highest to Lowest/Alphabetically Or Reverse
+8.Search Bar That Filters Results As You Type

 It is currently not finished.